 Paths Filter Operation

-Different elements of the value array may address the same node, in which case it is the responsibility of the server to resolve this to a singleton in the event messages.
+Different elements of the value array MAY address the same node, in which case it is the responsibility of the server to resolve this to a singleton in the event messages.

 History Filter Operation

-The server typically have access only to the latest, most fresh data point representing a signal.
-However, it may for various reasons at least temporarily have access to also older data points.
-A scenario where this could occur is when a vehicle temporarily loses its connectivity, maybe because it enters into a tunnel.
-Assuming that the vehicle detects the loss of connectivity, it may then start to record data.
-If recorded, this data may then be accessed using the history variant.
+By default, the server typically have access only to the latest, most fresh data point representing a signal.
+However, under certain conditions, it MAY temporarily store and provide access to historical data points.
+One such scenario occurs when a vehicle temporarily loses connectivity, for example, when entering a tunnel.
+If the vehicle detects this loss of connectivity, it MAY begin recording data.
+If recorded, this data MAY be accessed using the history variant of the filter operation.
 The vehicle system makes its own decision whether to record any data, and for how long this data will be kept in storage.
-The period in the filter expression goes from current time, excluding the current value, and backwards in time.
-The number of data points in the response depends on the period size, and the sample frequency.
-The latter can not be set by the client, so the client should have some understanding of its value to estimate the amount of data it may receive.
-A request for historic data will return a Not found error (404) if historic data is unavailable.
-The period must conform to the [[ISO8601]] duration format, expressed with days, hour, minute, and second data, i. e. "parameter": "PdddDThhHmmMssS".
-The number of days shall be less than 999.
-Only a single period can be expressed.
+The history period in the filter expression MUST extend backward in time from the current time, excluding the current value.
+The number of data points in the response depends on the history period size, and the sampling frequency.
+Since the sampling frequency is server-defined, the client SHOULD estimate the potential data volume before making a request.
+If no historical data is available, the request SHALL return a "404 Not Found" error.
+The period MUST conform to the [[ISO8601]] duration format, expressed in days, hours, minutes, and seconds.
+For example: "parameter": "PdddDThhHmmMssS".
+The number of days MUST be less than 999.
+Only a single period can be specified.

-Time Based Filter Operation
+Time-Based Filter Operation

 The parameter object contains the period time X in between captures, {"period":"X"}.
 X is an integer and represents the period time in milliseconds.
-Example can be found in the subscribe section in [[viss3-transport-examples]] specification.
+Example can be found in the subscribe section in [[TRANSPORT]] specification.

 Range Filter Operation